From Wikipedia

 | |

 Hylodesmum nudiflorum (syn.
 Desmodium nudiflorum), the naked-flowered tick trefoil, panicled leaf tick trefoil or stemless tick trefoil, is a species of flowering plant in the family Fabaceae, native to eastern North America.[2][3][4]
-A perennial, it is typically found in mature, open woodlands in a variety of soils, preferring those with substantial organic content.[3]
+The species is perennial, and is typically found in mature, open woodlands in a variety of soils, preferring those with substantial organic content.[3]
 It requires a humid climate demonstrating extremes in temperature, precipitation, and wind.[5]

 References